 An employee engagement survey consists of questions designed to measure the connection employees feel between themselves, their workplace, and their coworkers.

-The questions can vary in format and cover numerous work-related topics like company goals, coworker relationships, manager conduct, and more.
+Employee feedback survey questions can vary in format and cover numerous work-related topics like company goals, coworker relationships, manager conduct, and more.

 Why use surveys to measure employee engagement?